Adyen/adyen-hybris/README.md

 ## Integration

 The SAP Commerce integrates Adyen Checkout for all card payments and local/redirect payment methods.
 Boleto, PayPal ECS and RatePay are routed over the old integration.
-When avaialble in the new Checkout they will be migrated to the new flow.
+When available in the new Checkout they will be migrated to the new flow.

 ## Requirements
 SAP Commerce (Hybris) version 6.x